Bill Fox (politician): Early life and career

 Fox was born in London on September 28, 1899.
 During World War I he served in the Royal Navy Mercantile Marine Reserve aboard the SS Tainui.
 He migrated to New Zealand in 1922.
-He married Dorothy Mary Sullivan in 1928 with whom he had two sons.
+He married Dorothy May Sullivan in 1928 with whom he had two sons.

 He was a long-time trade unionist and was a prominent member of the Federated Cooks and Stewards Union, of which he became Auckland secretary from 1930 to 1937.
 He was also the assistant national secretary from 1937 to 1941 before becoming national general secretary from 1941 to 1955.
 He then proceeded to serve as vice-president of the Federation of Labour from 1948 to 1955.
 He was also chairman of the Wellington Trades Council.
 He frequently stood up to Federation of Labour president Fintan Patrick Walsh, both disliking each other.

 In 1945 Fox was appointed by the government as a member of the National Rehabilitation Council.
 In 1950 he was a representative of the New Zealand government to the International Labour Organization in Geneva.

 He was also chairman of the board of governors of Wellington Technical College.